-would be relatively simple (ea 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to this way. produce a 30 a charge for fire assay').
-In other cases more explanation may be required, such as where there is coarse aold that has inherent sampling problems.
-Unusual may warrant disclosure of detailed information.
+In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralisation types (eg submarine nodules) All pulps may warrant disclosure of detailed information.